arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Despite the mean daily noise incidence being set to equivalent values for the dynamical and static simulations, drastically different results are observed.

 Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well, if not better than perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
-However, if it is expected that the noise is dynamic, imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
-74% accuracy, relative to 93% achieved with perfect tests.
+However, if it is expected that the noise is dynamic and substantially larger in magnitude than the target infection ($gt.eq Lambda (4)$), imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
+80% accuracy, relative to 93% achieved with perfect tests.
 This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any one day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.

-For all noise structures and diagnostic tests, increasing testing rate was not accompanied by a monotonic change in the associated metrics.
-The reason behind this unintuitive result stems from the use of integer-valued alert thresholds.
-For a given diagnostic test, increasing the testing rate will result in an increase in the number of observed (test positive) cases.
-This, however, may not translate to an integer increase in the moving average of test positive results, which is used to trigger an alert.
-Even with a perfect test, the alert system must discriminate between endemic/imported cases and epidemic cases.
-As such, the threshold may stay the same as the optimal value selected for the previous testing rate, providing an overly sensitive system that will be triggered more frequently by endemic cases.
-Or, it can increase, resulting in a system with a higher PPV per alert, but lower surveillance sensitivity.
-Both options may translate to a lower surveillance accuracy than observed when fewer individuals are tested.
-But more importantly, this can result in contiguous testing rates selecting for system sensitivity vs PPV differently, translating to discontinuous changes in the outbreak delays (@fig-delay), unavoidable cases (@fig-unavoidable), and proportion of the time series in alert status (@fig-alert-proportion).
+Under extremely high dynamical noise levels ($gt.eq Lambda (6)$), the relative paucity of true outbreak periods to non-outbreak periods creates a severely imbalanced data set (c.
+14% of the time series is within an outbreak period), such that the optimal detection strategy with imperfect diagnostic tests and moderately high testing rates is to maintain a perpetual alert status.
+In a realistic scenario, this is clearly not a feasible outbreak detection and response strategy.

 Surveillance is counting for action @DiseaseSurveillance.
 What actions are taken depend upon the constraints imposed, and the values held, within a particular surveillance context.